 Once Upon a Symphony is very different from a traditional orchestra concert.
 Designed especially for 3- to 5-year-old children, we have created an experience that will welcome your child into a safe, interactive environment.
 Research shows that children learn by seeing, hearing, and doing, and their experience at Once Upon a Symphony will engage them in each of these ways.

 Once Upon a Symphony combines music and storytelling to introduce young children to the amazing world of classical music.
-This Once Upon a Symphony performance will explore the classic story of The Three Little Pigs through an original production featuring music performed by members of the “World’s Best, Chicago’s Own” Chicago Symphony Orchestra with storyteller Rachel Olson, and the Chicago Children’s Theatre.
-This performance features musicians playing flute, viola, cello, and tuba.
+This Once Upon a Symphony performance will explore the classic story of The Bremen Town Musicians through an original production featuring music performed by members of the “World’s Best, Chicago’s Own” Chicago Symphony Orchestra with storyteller Patrick Budde, and the Chicago Children’s Theatre.
+This performance features musicians playing bassoon, clarinet, horn, and violin.

 Once Upon a Symphony will take place in Buntrock Hall and in the Rotunda of Symphony Center.